handrew/wordcel/docs/dag.md

 1. Create a new class that inherits from the `Node` base class
 2. Implement the `execute` and `validate_config` methods
-3. Register the custom node type
+3. Pass the custom node type to the constructor.

 Example: